You can transform our nation ... one family at a time!

 • Negative effects on the neurological development of the fetus when mothers use the drug.

-A Parent’s Guide to Marijuana’s Growing Influence
+A Parent’s Guide to marijuana’s growing influence

 While news reports and advocacy groups cite marijuana’s benefits, what I see within my profession are negative outcomes caused by attaching false hope to a substance.
 And it often comes at a great cost.
 We can’t delude ourselves.
 Marijuana is grown and sold for profit, not for the long-term benefit of consumers.

 Marijuana’s prevalence extends to the checkout aisle of every local grocery store and pharmacy, where CBD products are sold for pain control, nausea, anxiety, heart health, acne, and a host of other problems.
-It’s even available for pets!
+It’s even available for pets.

 And yet, there isn’t much research so far that CBD has any significant benefit.
 Will we find that it does?
 Maybe.
 We just aren’t there yet.
 Nevertheless, CBD shops pop up everywhere, reinforcing the deception that marijuana itself is a harmless, legitimate medication.

 Above all else, the truth matters.
-And it is well documented that marijuana use produces a fair amount of suffering.
+And it is well documented that marijuana or cannabis use produces a fair amount of suffering.
 This does not stop at medical suffering.
 In fact, marijuana use can connect to social suffering in terms of functional impairment, joblessness and even crime records for DUI.

 Furthermore, within younger populations, we must consider both immediate and long-term effects.
 Without an honest discussion of this drug, we will watch numbers of young men and women live intellectually and socially impaired lives.

-Strategies for Parents and Their Approach to Marijuana
+Strategies for parents and their approach to marijuana

 Through my profession and faith, I desire to see individuals stop their drug and substance abuse for a few reasons.
 I hope that they can be healthy.
 That they can thrive.
 Ultimately, so that they can be the person God made them to be.
 And free from confusion, suffering and dysfunction brought on by drug use and abuse.